JoakimHol/studio/README.md

 *   **Password:** `password`

 **It is critical that you change this password immediately after setting up the application.** You can do this by:
-1. Hashing a new password using a bcrypt tool/library.
+1. Hashing a new password using a bcrypt tool/library (or create a new admin via the employee user management page and delete the default one).
-2. Connecting to your database and updating the `password_hash` for the `admin@example.com` user in the `users` table.
+2. Connecting to your database (e.g., `docker-compose exec db mysql -u root -p`) and updating the `password_hash` for the `admin@example.com` user in the `users` table: `UPDATE users SET password_hash = 'YOUR_NEW_BCRYPT_HASH' WHERE email = 'admin@example.com';`

 ## Project Structure

 *   `src/app/`: Contains the application pages and layouts (using Next.js App Router).
     *   `src/app/page.tsx`: Landing page.
     *   `src/app/submit-ticket/`: Ticket submission page and related server action (`actions.ts`).
-    *   `src/app/employee/`: Employee dashboard page.
+    *   `src/app/employee/`: Employee dashboard layout and main page.
+        *   `src/app/employee/page.tsx`: Main employee dashboard content (ticket view).
+        *   `src/app/employee/users/`: User management page and actions.
     *   `src/app/dashboard/`: Customer dashboard page.
     *   `src/app/login/`: Login page and server action (`actions.ts`).
     *   `src/app/signup/`: Signup page and server action (`actions.ts`).